-Compressible Flow around an Aerial Structure (LES), ANSYS Fluent Simulation Training
+Compressible Flow around an Aerial Structure by LES

 - The problem numerically simulates the compressible flow around an aerial structure using ANSYS Fluent software.

 - We design the 3-D model with the Design Modeler software.

 - We mesh the model with ANSYS Meshing software, and the element number equals 5515041.

 - We perform this simulation as unsteady (Transient).

 - We use the Density-based solver to define the compressible flow.